"Dupont Show of the Week"

 Rod Taylor played Dr. Robert Shannon in this installment of a 60-minute

-Shannon is a brilliant American physician who abandons a promising career
+Shannon is a brilliant American physician who abandons a career as a

-and resigns his hospital post to find a vaccine against a new and fatal
+"society" doctor and resigns his hospital post to pursue research in a quest to find a vaccine against a

-influenza germ.
+influenza virus.
 He faces pressures from all sides -- from his friends, medical

 superiors and the woman he loves.

-was shot in November 1962 on location in England and Scotland.
-It is an
+The show was filmed in November 1962 on location in England and

 The April 1963 edition of Rod's fan newsletter, "Rod-Lore,"